The Count of Monte Cristo: Marseille and Château d'If

-After six years of solitary imprisonment in the Château d'If, Dantès is on the verge of suicide.
-However, another prisoner, the Abbé Faria, an Italian scholarly priest, digs an escape tunnel that mistakenly ends in Dantès's cell.
-The Abbé helps Dantès to deduce the culprits of his imprisonment.
-Over the next eight years, Faria educates Dantès in languages, history, culture, mathematics, chemistry, medicine, and science.
-Knowing himself to be close to death from catalepsy and having grown fond of his pupil, Faria tells Dantès the location of a vast treasure hidden on the island of Monte Cristo.
-When Faria dies, Dantès takes Faria's place in the burial sack, which guards throw into the sea.
+After six years of imprisonment Dantès is on the verge of suicide.
+However, another prisoner, the scholarly Italian priest Abbé Faria, digs an escape tunnel that mistakenly ends in Dantès' cell.
+The Abbé helps Dantès deduce the culprits of his imprisonment.
+Over the next eight years, Faria educates Dantès in languages, history, culture, mathematics, medicine, and science.
+Knowing himself to be close to death from catalepsy, Faria tells Dantès the location of a vast treasure hidden by his former employer on the island of Monte Cristo.
+When Faria dies, Dantès takes Faria's place in the burial sack, which the guards throw into the sea.

 Transformed identity and preparation

 Dantès cuts through the sack and swims to a nearby island, where, claiming to be a shipwrecked sailor, he is rescued by Genoese smugglers.
 Months later, he locates and retrieves the treasure; he later purchases the island of Monte Cristo and the title of count from the Tuscan government.

 Having sworn vengeance on Danglars, Fernand, and Villefort, Dantès returns to Marseille in search of information to accomplish his goal.
-Travelling as the Abbé Busoni, Dantès finds Caderousse, who regrets not intervening in Dantès's arrest.
+Travelling as the Abbé Busoni, Dantès finds Caderousse, who regrets not intervening in Dantès' arrest.
 Caderousse informs him that Mercédès eventually resigned herself to marrying Fernand.
-He recounts that Dantès's father died of starvation, and that Morrel tried unsuccessfully to secure Dantès's release and save his father, but now Morrel is on the brink of bankruptcy.
+He recounts that Dantès' father died of starvation, and that Morrel tried unsuccessfully to secure Dantès' release and save his father, but now Morrel is on the brink of bankruptcy.
 Both Danglars and Fernand have prospered greatly.
 Danglars became a speculator, amassed a fortune, married a wealthy widow, and became a baron.
 Fernand served in the French Army, rising to the rank of lieutenant-colonel.
 Dantès rewards Caderousse with a diamond, but he does not disclose his real identity.
 Later, Caderousse negotiates the sale of the diamond to a jeweller, but he kills the jeweller to keep the diamond and the money.
 He is eventually arrested and sentenced to the galleys.

 To rescue Morrel from bankruptcy, Dantès poses as a banker, buys Morrel's debts, and gives him three months' reprieve.
 At the end of the three months, Morrel is about to commit suicide, but learns that the debts have been mysteriously paid and that one of his lost ships has returned with a full cargo; it was secretly rebuilt and laden by Dantès.